Automorphisms of the plane preserving a curve: Reminders on completions of

-Suppose first that $\varphi$ is a morphism, which implies that $\varphi$ is the contraction of a $(-1)$-curve onto a $\k$-rational point.
-This implies that $X=\FF_1$ and $X'=\p^2$, and that we are in the third case.
+Suppose first that $\varphi$ is a morphism, which implies that $\varphi$ is the contraction of a $(-1)$-curve onto a $\K$-rational point. {Hence,} $X=\FF_1$, $X'=\p^2$ and we are in the third case.
 If $\varphi^{-1}$ is a morphism, we get symmetrically the first case.

 In the remaining cases, both $\varphi$ and $\varphi^{-1}$ have exactly one base-point.
-These points are thus defined over~$\k$, and both maps contract one irreducible curve.
+These points are thus defined over~$\K$, and both maps contract one irreducible curve.
 The curves have thus either self-intersection $-1$ or self-intersection $0$, depending if they contain the base-points.
 In the first case, we get a link $(\FF_1,E_1\cup L_{\mathbb{F}_1})\dasharrow (\FF_1,E_1\cup L_{\mathbb{F}_1})$, which is not an elementary link since it factors through $\p^2$ as the composition of links of type $\mathrm{III}$ and $\mathrm{I}$.
 In the second case, we get a link of type $\mathrm{II}$ described above. \end{proof}